US election 2020: Your guide to election night - The Mancunion

 This essentially means that voters in America elect a national federal government to oversee “big picture” issues such as foreign policy, security and the national economy, while state governments generally legislate on local issues such as education and health.

-The federal government is spread over three branches of government to prevent one person (read: the President) from amassing large amounts of power.
+The federal government is spread over three branches of government to prevent one person (the President) from amassing large amounts of power.
 These three branches are:

 - The Executive (the Presidency) who execute the laws